 2) Investment Program.
-The investment management program we will employ for your Assets is designed to be part of a wealth management solution for U.S. investors.
-We will follow a dynamic asset allocation strategy with the long term objective of outperforming (either through higher return or lower risk) a “Benchmark Portfolio” consisting of approximately 65% Global equities, 20% U.S. bonds and 15% in U.S. short-term fixed income.
+The investment management program or programs we will employ for your Assets are designed to be part of a wealth management solution for U.S. investors.
+We have several dynamic asset allocation strategies, each with the long term objective of outperforming (either through higher return or lower risk) a “Benchmark Portfolio”.
+For the Global Balanced portfolios, the Benchmark Portfolio consists of approximately 65% Global equities, 20% U.S. bonds and 15% in U.S. short-term fixed income.
+For the Global All-Equities portfolios, the Benchmark Portfolio consists of 100% Global Equities.
 We caution you that even if we are successful in achieving this objective, this will only be discernible in the context of a very long term horizon, possibly as long as ten or twenty years.
 When viewed on a monthly basis, we expect the probability that the return on your Assets outperforms the Benchmark Portfolio will be roughly 50/50, and that long periods of time should be expected when your Assets will underperform.
-The investment program is not designed to be market neutral; for the most part, it should be expected that when global equities fall, the value of your Assets will also fall in value, and vice versa.
+The investment program is not designed to be market neutral;, it should be expected that when global equities fall, the value of your Assets will also fall in value, and vice versa.

 We will attempt to achieve the long term objective of outperforming the Benchmark Portfolio through a combination of cost efficiency, diversification, responsiveness to changes in asset valuation, responsiveness to momentum in asset prices, and managing your Assets in a tax aware (but not tax-optimized) fashion.

-There are three possible Baseline Portfolios, and each account subject to this agreement will be associated with one Baseline Portfolio which you have selected.
+There are six possible Baseline Portfolios, and each account subject to this agreement will be associated with one Baseline Portfolio which you have selected.

 The current allocation for the Global Balanced (Taxable) Baseline Portfolio can be found here.